WebAhead/array-methods/README.md

 ---
 ## Reduce

-The `reduce()` method is used to apply a function to each element in the array to reduce the array to a single value (which could be a string/number/object).
+The `reduce()` method is used to apply a function to each element in the array to reduce the array to a single value (which could be any thing such as string/number/object...).

 ### When to use?